 Common pests and problems

-It can be a challenge to grow cabbage as it can be a magnet for some types of garden pests.
+Growing cabbage can be a challenge as it can be a magnet for some types of garden pests.
 As with all plants, it’s a good idea to rotate your cabbage crop every few years to avoid any potential build-up of soil borne diseases.

 Slugs and snails